ceejaymoss/ceejaymoss/README.md

 ## Hi there 👋

-Welcome to my GitHub profile!
+Welcome to my GitHub profile! <br>
-I'm constantly updating my skills and expertise specialising in Artificial Intelligence, Machine Learning and Data Science.
+I'm constantly updating my skills and expertise specialising in Artificial Intelligence, Machine Learning and Data Science. <br>
-Feel free to explore my repositories and connect with me!
+Feel free to explore my repositories and connect with me! <br>

 A bit about me: I am an avid builder and engineer with over 10 years experience.
-My passion is in making the impossible possible!
+My passion is in making the impossible possible! <br>
-Currently working on AI agentic solutions, fine tuning billions of parameters into constructive powerhouses for the betterment of society at large.
+Currently working on AI agentic solutions, fine tuning billions of parameters into constructive powerhouses for the betterment of society at large. <br>

 ## 👨‍💻 Professional Experience